Planned French invasion of Britain (1759)

-A French invasion of Great Britain was planned to take place in 1759 during the Seven Years' War, but due to various factors (including naval defeats at the Battle of Lagos and the Battle of Quiberon Bay) was never launched.
-The French planned to land 100,000 French soldiers in Britain to end British involvement in the war.
-The invasion was one of several failed French attempts during the 18th century to invade Britain.
+In 1759, France planned to invade Great Britain during the Seven Years' War.
+100,000 French soldiers were to land in Britain to end British involvement in the war.
+Due to various factors, including naval defeats at the Battle of Lagos and the Battle of Quiberon Bay, the invasion was never launched.
+This was one of several failed French attempts during the 18th century to invade Britain.

 Background

 The War of the Austrian Succession ended in 1748 with the Peace of Aachen.
 All of its signatories considered it unsatisfactory; in France "as stupid as the peace" became a catch phrase.
-Frustrated by the loss of Silesia to Prussia, Maria Theresa of Austria looked for an alliance which would enable her to recover it.
+Frustrated by the loss of Silesia to the Kingdom of Prussia, Maria Theresa of Austria looked for an alliance which would enable her to recover it.
 This led Austria to an historic rapprochement with France.
 France was prepared to ally with her historic enemy because this would, the Conseil du Roi thought, allow her to concentrate her efforts against Great Britain in a future war.
 In reaction, Prussia, which had emerged from the war as a newly significant European power, allied with her previous enemy, Great Britain.
 By 1755 Britain and France were fighting an undeclared war at sea and on the Indian frontier of North America; for example: in May, 2,000 British soldiers invaded French North America; in June, the Royal Navy captured nearly 300 French fishing vessels off Newfoundland and their 4,000 crew, both hitting France economically and reducing the French navy's potential recruitment pool of experienced seamen.
 The invasion of Saxony by Prussian troops, in August 1756, triggered what was later known as the Seven Years' War.
 France supported Austria and Russia in a land campaign against Prussia, and launched what she saw as her main effort in a maritime and colonial offensive against Great Britain.

 By the beginning of 1759 neither alliance had the advantage, in either the land or sea campaigns.
 Both France and Great Britain were having serious problems financing the war.
 In 1759 over 60% of French revenue went to service its debt, causing numerous shortages.
 The French navy in particular was overstretched and suffered from the lack of a coherent doctrine, exacerbated by the inexperience verging on incompetence of the Secretary of State for the Navy, Nicolas René Berryer, a former chief of police.
 Meanwhile, Britain's war effort over the first three years of the war had been a failure.
 From the summer of 1757 the British war effort came under the control of William Pitt, who imposed an assertive and coordinated strategy.
 It consisted of a naval and colonial effort to expel the French from North America and ruin their maritime trade, while dispersing their efforts between fighting Prussia in Europe and attempting to defend the wide range of French overseas possessions.
 By early 1759 this was beginning to bear fruit.